WoungSub-Byun/icefirebear/README.md

 🌱 I’m currently learning ... ***Python, Back-end/Server, ML/DL***

 ## Interest
- - ⛅ Back-end technologies such as Django, Nodejs, Koa etc.
+ - ⛅ Back-end technologies such as Flask, Django, Nodejs,  etc.
  - 🤖 Machine learning and Deep Learning (Python)
  - ☕ Developing at the cafe and drinking **coffee** (I like caffe latte most!)
  - 😁 **Interacing with people** (talking, playing, exercising etc.. any other all)